event-driven-robotics/ws_utils/for_ws_admin/README.md

 # Docker
-After installing it following [this guide](https://docs.docker.com/engine/install/ubuntu/) we can enable non root access ti all member of group.
+After installing it following [this guide](https://docs.docker.com/engine/install/ubuntu/) we can enable non root access to all member of group.

 ```
 sudo apt install members
 for m in `members eventdrivenperceptionforrobotics_users`; do sudo usermod -aG docker $m; done
 ```

+Install wrapper to force running containers as current user : ``sudo cp docker-wrapper /usr/local/bin/docker``

 # MOTD